-Patrick Smith is a partner in Gowlings' Calgary office and a member of the firm’s Patents Group and Life Sciences Group.
-Patrick is also a registered patent agent in Canada.
-He is ranked in The Best Lawyers in Canada; Managing IP — IP Patent Star 2014 and IAM Patent 1000.
+Patrick Smith is a partner in Gowlings' Calgary office and a member of the firm’s Patents and Life Sciences group.
+Patrick is also a registered patent agent in Canada, and is ranked in The Best Lawyers in Canada, Managing IP — IP Patent Star 2014 and IAM Patent 1000.
 The 2013 edition of IAM Patent 1000 (The World’s Leading Patent Practitioners) described him as “aggressive, experienced and technically savvy” and “one of the busiest litigators around, appearing as lead counsel in a wide range of conflicts."

 Patrick provides strategic patent, trademark, regulatory and life-cycle advice to clients in the oil and gas, pharmaceutical, agriculture, biotech and chemical industries.